-A complaint about a youth offending service should be addressed to the manager of the youth offending service concerned.
+A complaint about a Youth Offending Service should be addressed to the manager of the Youth Offending Service concerned.

 HMI Probation complaints procedure

-We aim to carry out our work to the highest professional standard, to deliver an efficient and effective public service which represents best value for money and to ensure that our inspection processes are transparent and fair.
+We aim to carry out our work to the highest professional standard, to deliver an efficient and effective public service which represents best value for money and to make sure that our inspection processes are transparent and fair.
 We are committed to continual improvement.
 This includes handling complaints carefully in an open and courteous way by investigating the matters raised thoroughly and replying as quickly as possible.

 Underpinning our work is our Values.
 Key elements are:

 We work in an independent, honest, open, professional, fair and polite way.

 We are reliable and stand by the evidenced conclusions we reach.
 We will always fully account for our actions.